charlesmalafosse/aws-elasticbeanstalk-ml-server/README.md

 ### Zip it and upload/deploy
-On your app environment, click on Update and Deploy, and upload the zip file containing the application.py and the .ebextensions folder.
+On your app environment, click on [Update and Deploy], and upload the zip file containing the application.py and the .ebextensions folder.